Latest adventures and interesting links. This one’s rather long, to make up for last time.

 I’m planning to upgrade my computer in the near future, and in preparation have been sorting through old files and emails, making sure everything is in good order.
 I think a little maintenance before an upgrade is well worth the effort, as it means less hassle afterwards when I’ll be getting my head around Windows 7.
 Later on I’ll compile a checklist of settings, installed programs, and other information.

 My current computer is a Windows XP machine bought in 2004, with 40GB of RAM and 256MB of memory.
 Once upon a time that was impressive, but nowadays it’s barely adequete for daily tasks.
-For example, I am definitely tired of watching Windows sit there for ages increasing the size of my virtual memory file.
+For example, I am definitely tired of watching Windows sit there for ages at a time increasing the size of my virtual memory file.

 During the maintenence process, I’ve uncovered some half-forgotten files that might inspire future blog posts.
 Here’s a photograph of how my kitchen looked before it was renovated in 2008.
 (Compare with the after photograph.
 And of course, I’ve had cork floors installed since then, too.)
 Also, here’s a tongue-twister I invented for a children’s party in 2005: Yellow lizards leave yummy lollies lying along ledges.
 Can you say it?